Naevey/Tri-3-Kurtis-Kwan/datastructures.md

 # Data Structures
 ## Code
 ## [Repl](https://replit.com/@charlesElipton/Tri-3-Kurtis-Kwan#.replit)

-What I learned this week
+## What I learned this week/Code Snippets
 Week 1:
   Using for, while loops.
 Also using Recursive loops.
 Python dictionaries, f string for print,
   ```